 The hidden cost: friction per dollar of claim

-1) Treatment plan opacity drives default decisions
+1) Treatment plan opacity leads to default decisions

-2) Micro-claims create macro-admin
+2) Micro-claims, macro-admin

 Dental generates a steady stream of small issues that create outsized noise:

-- coordination of benefits problems (dual coverage)
+- coordination of benefits (dual coverage) problems

 - dependent eligibility inconsistencies